 Food is central to life in America – especially when you live “in the middle” where the population density is low and life is pretty slow.
-Holidays such as Fourth of July, Thanksgiving, and Christmas along with births, weddings & deaths mark the time more than years on the calendar.
-Food is a cornerstone of these events.
+Food is central to life in these areas.
+Thanksgiving is a festival of the harvest and Fourth of July without a BBQ is pretty much sacrilege!

-Everyone has “their dish” to bring for any family event (mine is Mississippi Mud Cake).
+Homecooking is a cornerstone of American culture.
+Everyone has “their dish” to bring (mine is Mississippi Mud Cake).
 Leftovers are expected and distributed to older folks who have trouble cooking or to grieving families who have more important needs than figuring out what to eat.

 Forks, Knives, and Fingers

 It is common for Brits to note that Americans don’t use their knife and fork properly.
 In America, at BBQ, picnics or family feasts it is normal to fill your that the dining table is so full, there is no where to sit.
 Taking your plate and eating on your lap outside (if the weather allows) or where ever there is a spot is the norm.

 Working Americans normally eat on the run or in the car.
 Therefore, eating with your hands or being able to use just one utensil (like a fork) is preferred.
 It also saves on the washing up!

 Americans, for example, will make a traybake instead of a layer cake simply because you can cut and serve it more easily.
 Many American desserts are meant to be eaten with your hands – hence the cookie, cupcake and various granola bars including our favourite, Raspberry Bars.
 French fries, burgers and chicken wings are also all considered “finger food”.

 In the big cities of America, the foodies are creating all sorts of weird and wonderful creations to carve out a place for themselves.
 Freak Shakes, World’s Best Cookie Dough, Unicorn Cakes and edible art like that from Stick With Sweets are everywhere.